Sitecore/Habitat/docs/02-Resources.md

 * Specification Testing: SpecFlow
 * Environment: [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784) (required only for Foundation.Installer module)

 Sitecore does not endorse any particular third-party tool.
-The tools in the current release were chosen because of a number of reasons including popularity and ease of licensing.
-This does not preclude using other tools in Habitat or changing any third-party tool for another depending on feedback from the Sitecore community.
+The tools in the current release were chosen because of a number of reasons, including popularity and ease of licensing.
+Habitat is an example to show you how you can use these tools to accomplish a feature complete and functional solution.
+This does not preclude using other tools in your Helix solutions, or changing any third-party tool for another depending on feedback from the Sitecore community.

 The project uses the Bootstrap theme implemented in [Sitecore.Demo.Theme](https://github.com/Sitecore/Sitecore.Demo.Theme)

-## Alternates
+## Habitat forks using other tools

 ### Team Development for Sitecore